JBR90/CV/README.md

  #### Excellent communicator and collaborator.

 As a teacher, head of department and strategic ICT lead in a school I understand the importance of communication and collaboration to create efficient, inclusive and effective workplaces.
 In my self development I have sought out pair programming oppotunities through [chingu](https://chingu.io/) and Makers Academy free workshops.
 Pairing is a great way to develop and share knowledge, increase engagement within a team, and write the best quality code.
-I have also gained expericence working in a  Agile Team on [chingu voyages](https://chingu.io/) using zenhub and github projects.
+I have also gained expericence working in a remote Agile Team on [chingu voyages](https://chingu.io/) using zenhub and github projects.

 #### Methodical approach to problem solving